Leicester City 2-2 Manchester United

 Foul by Harry Maguire (Leicester City).

 Attempt saved.
-Juan Mata (Manchester United) left footed shot from the right side of the box is saved in the centre of the goal.
+Juan Mata (Manchester United) left footed shot from the right side of the box is saved in the bottom left corner.

 Dismissal